 Wichita brought it all together.
 It claimed the title of Air Capital of the World in 1928 and holds it still.
 The birthplace of Beechcraft, Cessna, Learjet, Mooney and Stearman has built roughly 300,000 aircraft.
-More than another other place on the planet.
+More than any other place on the planet.
 Today it builds leading piston aircraft, advanced business jets and major aircraft components.
 It’s quite a story.
-One that continues to unfold.Preorder Now
+One that continues to unfold.Order Now

 At one time, the city was home to 16 aircraft manufacturers, six engine factories, 11 airports and a dozen flying schools.
 The Air Capital helped secure Allied victory in WWII with its trainers, bombers and drones.
 It set the stage for modern commercial airliners as a major producer of Boeing’s revolutionary B-47 Stratojet.
 It ushered in the jet set and a new way to think about business aviation.
 Wichita has delivered more than half of all the general aviation airplanes ever built and has one of the world’s highest concentrations of highly skilled aviation workers.
 Every day the Air Capital adds to its ongoing story.

 Few in-depth histories exist that explore the individuals and companies who made Wichita the Air Capital of the World.
 This book occupies a niche all its own.

 While it serves to educate, it’s more about inspiring the reader.
 To ignite the wonder of flight.
 To promote aviation and Wichita’s role in it.
 We designed this book for all: aviation enthusiasts and general audiences, young and old, locals and visitors.
 Consider it our gift to a beloved industry and community.
 Enjoy.